The American Psychological Association (APA) Code Of Ethics

 Medically reviewed by Paige Henry, LMSW, J.D.

-Psychologists are tasked with promoting mental and emotional wellness in various avenues, requiring specialized skills and education and careful adherence to ethical standards.
-Clients often discuss highly sensitive topics, entrusting the therapist with personal details and relying on them for advice, support, and empathy.
+Psychologists may be tasked with promoting mental and emotional wellness in various avenues, requiring specialized skills and education, and careful adherence to ethical standards.
+Clients may often discuss highly sensitive topics, entrusting the therapist with personal details and relying on them for advice, support, and empathy.

-Due to the sensitive nature of this position, professionals with the American Psychological Association (APA)—the foremost organization for psychologists in the United States—developed a strict code of ethics for psychologists and therapists to abide by.
+Due to the sensitive nature of this position, professionals from the American Psychological Association (APA)—the foremost organization for psychologists in the United States—developed a strict code of ethical practices, and ethical guidance for psychologists and therapists to abide by.
 Whether you're a therapist, a client, or a curious community member, looking into the history, contents, and relevance of the APA ethical code to understand its significance in greater detail can be helpful.

 The importance of the “Ethical Principles of Psychologists and Code of Conduct” is reflected in the initial statement made in the preamble: "Psychologists are committed to increasing scientific and professional knowledge of behavior and people's understanding of themselves and others and to the use of such knowledge to improve the condition of individuals, organizations, and society."

-Whom does the APA Ethics Code Apply To?
+To whom does the APA Ethics Code apply?

-The principles and standards of the Ethics Code apply to practicing psychologists, whether they provide treatment, research, teach, or work in other areas.
-While it does not apply to psychologists acting in a purely capacity without contact with clients, the ethics code was purposely written broadly to ensure it covers a wide range of situations in which psychologists act professionally.
+The principles and standards of the Ethics Code apply to practicing psychologists, whether they provide treatment, research, teach educational programs, or work in other areas.
+While ethical conformity does not apply to psychologists acting in a purely capacity without contact with clients, the ethics code was purposely written broadly to ensure it covers a wide range of situations in which psychologists act professionally, with a high level of competence.
+Psychologists may consult the code when facing challenging ethical situations.

-The code is also adhered to by mental health professionals who are not psychologists but want to commit to a high ethical standard.
-However, the American Counseling Association (ACA) also has a code of ethics for counselors and non-psychologists.
+The code of ethical practices is also adhered to by mental health professionals who are not psychologists but want to commit to a high ethical standard.
+Additionally, the American Counseling Association (ACA) also has a code of ethics for counselors and nonpsychologists.

 The general principles section of the APA Ethics Code lays out five guiding ethical values psychologists can strive to uphold.
 While the general principles are not considered binding, psychologists are often expected to adhere to them while practicing.